 The OECD monitors the extent to which policies adapt to growth, resilience and sustainability needs

 The OECD publishes an annual Agricultural Policy Monitoring and Evaluation report, which provides up-to-date estimates of government support to agriculture for all OECD and the European Union as a whole, plus key emerging economies.
-The 2018 edition includes Brazil, People’s Republic of China, Colombia, Costa Rica, Kazakhstan, the Philippines, the Russian Federation, South Africa, Ukraine, and Viet Nam; starting in 2019, India and Argentina will be added to the review.
+The 2019 edition includes Argentina, Brazil, People’s Republic of China, Colombia, Costa Rica, India, Kazakhstan, the Philippines, the Russian Federation, South Africa, Ukraine, and Viet Nam.

 Prior to being included in the annual report, countries generally undergo an in-depth country review which discusses in detail strengths and weaknesses of both the country’s agricultural sector and its agricultural institutions and policy environment.
 The subsequent partnership for the annual report builds on these studies to follow agricultural policy developments.
 Countries also provide important peer review of both policy data and analyses in the report.